flschr/micro-masonry-plus/README.md

 ![](icon.png)

-A Micro.blog plugin to display your photos in a responsive masonry style layout.
+A Micro.blog plugin to display your photos page in a responsive masonry style layout.

-How to use: Set your photos category in plugin settings, that's all.
+**How to use**: Set your preferred photos category in plugin settings and save.
+If no category is set, your photos page will display the first jpeg image from every Micro.blog post.

-This plugin uses the [Masonry](https://masonry.desandro.com/) Javascript library by [David DeSandro](https://github.com/desandro).

 ![](docs/example.jpg)